Skip to main content

 Centralized Verification

 P2PSwap signatures are verified by Core.sol using validateAndConsumeNonce().
 Uses P2PSwapHashUtils.hashDataForDispatchOrder() for hash generation.
-This signature is used for both dispatchOrder_fillPropotionalFee and dispatchOrder_fillFixedFee.

 To authorize order fulfillment operations, users must generate a cryptographic signature compliant with the EIP-191 standard using the Ethereum Signed Message format.